Freeman baronets

 The Freeman Baronetcy, of Murtle in the County of Aberdeen, is a title in the Baronetage of the United Kingdom.
 It was created on 4 July 1945 for Air Chief Marshal Wilfrid Freeman.
 As of 2010 the presumed rightful holder (the first Baronet's grandson) has not successfully proven his succession to the baronetcy and is therefore not on the Official Roll of the Baronetage, with the title considered dormant.
-For more information follow this link.